-A suspected Harmful Algal Bloom is present which can produce toxins harmful to humans and animals.
-People, pets, and livestock should avoid contact and ingestion.
+A Harmful Algal Bloom is suspected which can be harmful to humans and animals.
+People, pets, and livestock should avoid contact and drinking the water.
 Avoid swimming, wading, and watersports.
 Fish caught in this waterbody should not be eaten.

 Danger/ High Risk - No Contact and Ingestion (Humans and Animals)